 Can I sign up for DoorDash in Spanish? (¿Puedo aplicar para DoorDash en español?)

 Yes.
-The DoorDash sign-up flow and Dasher app both support Spanish.
-The application interface, support documents, and in-app help are available in Spanish in US markets.
-Start at northvilletech.co/dasher and adjust your phone or browser language settings if needed.
+The DoorDash sign-up flow and Dasher app both support Spanish in US markets.
+Start at northvilletech.co/dasher and adjust your phone or browser language settings as needed.

 What happens if my background check is delayed?

-Most clear in 3–5 business days.
-If yours is still pending after 7+ business days, log into your Checkr candidate portal (link is in your original Checkr email) to see the status.
-After 10 days, contact Checkr Support directly.
+Per DoorDash's published Signup Process, the typical window is 5 to 7 business days.
+If yours is still pending past that window, log into your Checkr candidate portal (link is in your original Checkr email) to see the status.
+If Checkr shows the check is clear but your Dasher account hasn't activated, contact DoorDash Support through the in-app chat.

 What if I don't have insurance in my own name?